vendia/blog/2022-07-08-lean-apps-for-developers.md

 6. Go with Saas and serverless.
 Don’t pay for what you don’t use.
 Stateless is the new zen.

-## How Vendia helps developers build lean apps
+## How Vendia Helps Developers Build Lean Apps

 Vendia can help developers build lean apps and adopt best practices.
 How do we do that?